Dendekky/dendekky-graphql-codegen/README.md

 You can also fetch types for unauthenticated endpoints.
 Just leave the authorization field empty.

 ## API
 The api is available on `api/codegen`.
 You can send the `graphqlApiEndpoint` as a query parameter or as the json body.
-For authenticated enpoints, pass the token with the `authorization` key in the request header
+For authenticated endpoints, pass the token with the `authorization` key in the request header

 ## TODO